Optimal blowup stability for three-dimensional wave maps: A first set of Strichartz estimates

 As a consequence, we can argue as we did for $T_2$ to derive the desired estimates on $\dot{T}_2$.
 For $\dot{T_3}$ we cannot straight away take the limit $N \to \infty$ as the integral is not absolutely convergent.
 However, by proceeding as before and performing a similar integration by parts, this can be remedied.
 More precisely, we compute that

 and one can readily check that $\dot{T_3}$ can be bounded in a similar fashion as $\dot{T}_2$.
-Furthermore, as the remaining $\dot{T}_j$ can be bounded by analogous means, we conclude this proof. \end{proof} As a result of the last two lemmas one readily establishes the following proposition. \begin{prop} Let $p\in [2,\infty]$ and $q\in [\frac{10}{3},5]$ be such that $\frac{1}{p}+\frac{5}{q}=\frac{3}{2}$.
-Then the difference of the semigroups $\Sf$ and $\Sf_0$ satisfies the Strichartz estimates
+Furthermore, as the remaining $\dot{T}_j$ can be bounded by analogous means, we conclude this proof. \end{proof} As a result of the last two lemmas one readily establishes the following proposition. \begin{prop} The difference of the semigroups $\Sf$ and $\Sf_0$ satisfies the Strichartz estimates

 for all $\ff \in C^\infty\times C^\infty(\overline{\B^5_1})$. \end{prop} \begin{proof} By construction the first component of $(\Sf(\tau)-\Sf_0(\tau))(\I-\Qf)(\I-\Pf)\ff$ with $\ff \in C^\infty\times C^\infty(\overline{\B^5_1})$ is up to multiplicative constants given by